 You will learn Japanese faster if you immerse yourself in it.

-This is because it gives your brain the auditory practice required to authentically identify speech patterns and pronunciations.
+This is because it gives your brain the auditory practice required to identify speech patterns and pronunciations authentically.

-On a side note, the time you take to learn Japanese partly depends on your first or mother tongue.
-And whether you are bilingual.
+On a side note, learning Japanese depends on your first or mother tongue and whether you are bilingual.

-Having prior experience learning a second language.
-Or having your first language as something closer to Japanese also plays a role in the total time taken.
+Having prior experience learning a second language and having your first language as something closer to Japanese also affects the total time taken.

 It is not very difficult to find resources to help you learn.